Jaan Kross: Short synopses of works available in English translation

 This is Kross' first major work and his largest in volume.
-The idea started out as a filmscript, which was shelved, then became a TV serial, and finally the four-volume suite of novels which is one of Kross' most famous works.
+The idea started out as a film script, which was shelved, then became a TV serial, and finally the four-volume suite of novels which is one of Kross' most famous works.
 It is set in the 16th century, especially the middle, before and during the Livonian War which lasted, on and off, from the 1550s to the early 1580s.
 Livonia included parts of what are now Estonia and Latvia, and was by the 1550s split up into several parts ruled by Denmark, Sweden, Russia and Poland-Lithuania.
 The protagonist is, as is often the case with Kross, a real-life figure called Balthasar Russow (c 1536–1600), who wrote the Livonian Chronicle.
 The chronicle describes the political horse-trading between the various countries and churches of the day.
-The Estonians, mostly of peasant stock in those days, always ended up as piggy in the middle.
+The Estonians, mostly of peasant stock in those days, always ended up as piggies in the middle.
 There were also three outbreaks of the bubonic plague to contend with.
 Russow was the humble son of a peasant, but became a German-speaking clergyman, which was a big step up in society.
 The fact that he could read, let alone write a chronicle, was unusual.
-The tetralogy starts with a famous scene where the then ten-year-old Balthasar watches some tightrope walkers in Tallinn, a metaphor for his own diplomatic tightrope walking later in life.
+The tetralogy starts with a famous scene where the then-ten-year-old Balthasar watches some tightrope walkers in Tallinn, a metaphor for his own diplomatic tightrope walking later in life.
 He appears as something of a rough diamond throughout the books.
-The entire tetralogy has been translated into Dutch, Finnish, German, Latvian and Russian, and is being translated into English.
+The entire tetralogy has been translated into Dutch, Finnish, German, Latvian, Russian, and English.

 Short synopses of works not yet available in English

-The majority of Kross novels remain untranslated into English.
+The majority of Kross's novels remain untranslated into English.
 These are as follows: